MUST SEE: Manatee steals Florida boy’s surfboard in viral video

 TAMPA, Fla.
 (WFLA) — A Florida family captured a once-in-a-lifetime encounter with a wild manatee as they were waiting to catch some waves off Fort Pierce Inlet on July 4.

-In a now-viral video that was shared with News Channel 8, two friendly manatees approached the family, who are locals to the area, as they waited for the waves.
+In a now-viral video, two friendly manatees approached the family, who are locals to the area, as they waited for the waves.

 Husband and wife Brandon and Lisa Blais told WJXT their sons, Evan and Logan, “were out surfing when two manatees came up on them and started swimming around them.”